 The process involves sitting or squatting over a pot of steaming water, typically infused with herbs.
-The moist heat encourages relaxation and brings focus to the womb space, while the steam also carries the constituents and essences of the herbs.
+The moist heat brings warmth and encourages relaxation, while the steam also carries the essences of the herbs.

 We are now experiencing a v-steam renaissance, as more and more women are discovering and sharing how they use vaginal steaming to improve their lives today.